 Female genital mutilation refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
 The practice is illegal in the UK.
-FGM typically takes place between birth and around 15 years old; however, it is believed that the majority of cases happen between the ages of 5 and low level of integration into UK society mother or a sister who has undergone FGM girls who are withdrawn from PSHE visiting female elder from the country of origin being taken on a long holiday to the country of origin talk about a 'special' procedure to become a woman
+FGM typically takes place between birth and around 15 years old.

 Risk factors for FGM include: